 The DLM Automation Suite tests and deploys your database using the world’s most trusted technology for SQL Server database changes: the SQL Compare engine.

 Add your database to your continuous integration process

-Set up database CI with SQL CI, TFS Build, and SQL Source Control
+Set up database CI with SQL CI, TFS, and SQL Source Control

 Set up database CI with SQL CI, TeamCity, and SQL Source Control

 Make fast, reviewable production deployments of database changes